planetfederal/exchange-documentation/source/maps/index.rst

 Search for locations
 ^^^^^^^^^^^^^^^^^^^^

-Find a specific location on the map simply by typing the name of a place in the Search Locations text box.
+FFind a specific location on the map simply by typing the name of a place, zip code, address or lat/long (DMS or DD) in the Search Locations text box.
 Click the search button to return a list of possible matches.
 Scroll through the list, and select one of the matches.
 The map will recenter on that location.
 This is a simple search, and does not allow wildcards.

   .. figure:: img/search-locations.png